General OverviewAsthma is inflammation and narrowing of the airways (called the bronchial tubes).

 Videos on Asthma Medication

-- Asthma Medications—Possible Side Effects
+- Asthma Management: Possible Side Effects of Your Medications

 - Anti-Inflammatory, Bronchodilator, and Combination Medication

-- Dry Powder Inhalers
+- Asthma Management: Dry Powder Inhalers

 Natural and Alternative Treatments (By Condition)